enewhuis/liquibook/README.md

 ## Order properties supported by Liquibook.

-The orders managed by Liquibook can include the following properties:
+Liquibook is aware of the following order properties.

-* Buy or Sell
+* Side: Buy or Sell
 * Quantity
 * Symbol to represent the asset to be traded
   * Liquibook imposes no restrictions on the symbol.
 It is treated as a simple character string.